-SEEd enables schools and individuals to have access to practice, evidence and thinking in sustainability education so that they can create their own effective and lasting programmes.
-SEEd has been at the forefront of promoting Whole School Approaches, leading alliances to support this work, and have enabled (through dissemination or workshops) other countries to adapt their own Whole School frameworks, such as Canada, Australia, Mexico, Columbia, Cyprus, Japan, Brazil, and Greece.
+SEEd enables individuals, schools and other institutions to have access to practice, evidence and thinking in sustainability education so that they can create their own effective and lasting programmes.
+SEEd has been at the forefront of promoting Whole School Approaches, leading alliances to support this work, and have enabled (through dissemination or workshops) other countries to adapt their own Whole Institution frameworks, such as Canada, Australia, Mexico, Columbia, Cyprus, Japan, Brazil, and Greece.
 The evidence shows whole school approaches to sustainability deliver increased student engagement, better learning outcomes across all subjects, more motivated students, support for the school from the wider community, and a sustained programme.

 As part of our role as Key Partners with UNESCO, we have developed a backgrounder document on Whole School Approaches which you can view here.